tejuscs/ADBD-Labs/adb-vault/adb-vault.md

 You may now **proceed to the next lab**.

 ## Acknowledgements
 *Congratulations!
-You successfully learned to use database vault in your autonomous database.*
+You successfully learned to use database vault in your Autonomous AI Database.*

 - **Author** - Tejus S. & Kris Bhanushali
 - **Adapted by** -  Yaisah Granillo, Cloud Solution Engineer